Right-to-die man Tony Nicklinson dead after refusing food

 Mr Nicklinson's family solicitor Saimo Chahal said he died at home at about 10:00 BST in the presence of his wife, Jane, and two daughters, Lauren and Beth.

-She said: "Jane told me that Tony went rapidly downhill over last weekend, having contracted pneumonia."'Heartbroken by decision'
+She said: "Jane told me that Tony went rapidly downhill over last weekend, having contracted pneumonia."

 She added: "Jane said that, after Tony received the draft judgment on 12 August refusing his claim, the fight seemed to go out of him.